 Al Moen's revolutionary washerless sleeve cartridge, now embodied in Moen's 1200 and 1225 cartridges for single-handle faucets and the 1224 for two-handle faucets, equipped all Moen faucets for three-quarters of a century.

-Old Plumber's Tricks
+Old Plumber's Trick

 Washerless Cartridge Repair/Replacement